dapplo/Dapplo.Addons/README.md

 This library can be used to host addons in your application, or make addons for your application.

-It is created for Greenshot, here an example of the code how Greenshot starts:
+This project was mainly created for Greenshot, here is a subset of the code how Greenshot starts:

 ```
 // Configure your application